 Focus on tone of voice

 To make sure that your text is inclusive, befriend style guides too.
-The majority of style guides cover topics relating to diversity and can help you when you are unsure about how to phrase a sentence.
-Moreover, double-check that your brand’s own style guide also covers a section about language usage to promote diversity, equity, and inclusion.
+The majority of style guides cover topics about diversity and can help you when you are unsure about how to phrase a sentence.
+It's also worthwhile double-checking that your brand’s own style guide covers a section about language usage to promote diversity, equity, and inclusion.

 Make your communication accessible